Wealthsimple vs. RBC InvestEase in 2023

 Assess all investment candidates based on environmental, social, and governance standards.

 They have a lot of math to back this up, which you can find on their website, but basically what it means for you is a collection of ETFs you can feel good about investing in.

 Both companies offer a variety of portfolio options.
-Wealthsimple offers 9 different portfolios at 3 levels of risk (3 standard portfolios, 3 SRIs, and 3 Halal options).
-They use a risk-tolerance value from 1-10 to determine the exact allocation of your portfolio, so there’s a good amount of customization.
+Wealthsimple offers standard, SRI, and Halal portfolios with a risk-tolerance value from 1-10.
+This value is based on information you provide and is used to determine the exact allocation of your portfolio, so there’s a good amount of customization.